tkamag/aws-ressources/lambda.md

 > But if you want to use a third party librairies such as **requests**, you need **to create a deployment package**.

-To create a ddeployment package without any dependency:
+To create a deployment package without any dependency:
 1. Open a ``terminal``.
 2. Create a folder name ``My_function`` (for example).
 3. ``cd`` to that folder.